The Playhouse Academy

 Our Special Effects Makeup workshop is an opportunity to learn all the best ways to create a look for the stage or camera that turns you into whatever your imagination can conjure.

 Amber Chapman is a makeup specialist, improvisor/actor, and all-around theatre geek.
-In addition to desiging makeup and wigs for the Playhouse's recent productions of A Lesson Before Dying, Treasure Island, and Dot, she led a very popular Playhouse Stage Makeup workshop in the Spring of 2023.
+In addition to desiging makeup and wigs for the Playhouse's recent productions of A Lesson Before Dying, Treasure Island, Dot, and The Explorers Club, she's led two very popular Playhouse Stage Makeup workshops in 2023.
 We are excited to welcome her back for more cosmetic creativity!

 For information about Financial Assistance, classes, or registration, please call us at (334) 262-1530!